dkian214/Copilot-Dev-Practices-GHU23/EXERCISE.md

 ??
 In response.json print the key id inside listingsAndReviews array
 ```

-In command one, we are asking Copilot for CLI to construct a API request with specific query string and response format and storing into `response.json`
+In command one, we are asking Copilot in the CLI to construct a API request with specific query string and response format and storing into `response.json`

 In command two, we are getting key id for further usage